Snowbreak: Containment Zone Tier List

 Haru trades her ponytail for a sword and dons the Absconditus tactical suit.
 She gains strong mobbing power, but loses some of her DPS uptime against enemies tough enough to survive her initial attacks.

 Haru's standard skill is the most important part of her kit, as you'll be spamming it a lot.
-Working on a charge-based system, each cast does three hits of damage to up to five enemies each, doing pretty decent damage overall.
-While the ability passively reduces its cooldown when shooting enemies, you'll definitely want to be getting kills to make the most of its neuronic that refunds a skill charge and negates the ability's S-Energy cost for three seconds after a kill.
+Working on a charge-based system, each cast does three hits of damage to up to five enemies each, doing decent damage overall.
+While the ability passively reduces its cooldown when shooting enemies, you'll definitely want to be getting kills to make the most of its neuronic that refunds a skill charge after a kill.
 In all, it's enough to make Haru a strong mobbing tool for most applications, but beefier enemies and bosses can definitely lead to a less pleasant experience.

 Her support skill is more of the same, actually doing quite a lot more damage than her standard skill, but on a much longer cooldown.
 With neuronics, it can also stun enemies hit, which is also nice.